doodeec/dcom-angular-dialog/README.md

 [doodeec.com](http://doodeec.com)

 ##Version
-0.2.0
+0.2.1

 ##Description
-This is a dialog module for angular, which uses Bootstrap 3 modals and the custom backdrop.
+This is a dialog module for angular, which uses Bootstrap 3 modals style.
 It creates `dialogService` in your app.

 dialogService allows you to create dialog in this way: